ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 - The title of the tooltips is set to X values provided in the params formatted using the `toLocaleString()` method.
 This is optional, if X values are provided in the data, they will be formatted and displayed in the tooltip title by default.

-<grid-example title='Sparkline Tooltips Content and Title' name='sparkline-tooltip-content' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>
+<grid-example title='Sparkline Tooltips Custom Content and Title' name='sparkline-tooltip-content' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>

 ### Styling Tooltips